- Unbeliebable: White House turns Bieber petition response into immigration screed

 Latest United States Senate Committee On Foreign Relations Items

-The Senate Foreign Relations committee has easily approved President Barack Obama's nomination of veteran Sen. Max Baucus to become ambassador to China.
+The Senate Foreign Relations Committee has approved President Obama's nomination of Sen. John F. Kerry to be the next secretary of state.

 The Senate Foreign Relations Committee faces a busy week ahead, with Secretary of State Hillary Rodham Clinton slated to testify Wednesday about the Sept.
 11 terrorist attack on the U.S. Consulate in Benghazi, Libya.

 In hindsight, Sen. John F. Kerry was the obvious pick for President Obama when he went looking for someone to replace outgoing Secretary of State Hillary Rodham Clinton.

 The State Department said Monday that Secretary of State Hillary Rodham Clinton will testify before Congress about security failures in the Sept.
 11 terrorist attack on the U.S. Consulate in Benghazi, Libya.

 President Obama said Wednesday that U.S. Ambassador to the United Nations Susan E. Rice has been "extraordinary" as he sought to boost the embattled diplomat's prospects on Capitol Hill, where she has been trying to smooth the way for a possible promotion to secretary of state but has stumbled in meetings with key Republican senators.